-Parties shall use existing mechanisms or consider the development of mechanisms, such as pollutant release and transfer registers (PRTR) where applicable, for the collection and dissemination of information on estimates of its annual quantities of mercury emissions and releases (Article 18.2).
+Parties shall use existing mechanisms or consider the development of mechanisms, such as pollutant release and transfer registers (PRTR) where applicable, for the collection and dissemination of information on estimates of its annual quantities of mercury emissions and releases.
+(Article 18.2)

-The mercury emission and release inventories under Articles 8 and 9 will be reported to the Convention under Article 21, to monitor compliance and the effectiveness of the Convention.
-In carrying out this inventory obligation, governments may wish to establish inventories for other pollutants besides mercury.
-The United Nations Institute for Training and Research has a PRTR Programme, which assists countries in the design of national PRTRs through multistakeholder processes.
+Mercury emission and release inventories will be developed under Articles 8 and 9.
+In carrying out these inventory obligations, governments may wish to establish inventories for other pollutants besides mercury.
+The United Nations Institute for Training and Research has a PRTR Programme, which assists countries in the design of national PRTRs through multi-stakeholder processes.
+60